-The Trustee has also decided to exclude emissions associated with the Liability Driven Investment (LDI) and buy in assets from the reporting of targets, consistent with the approach that other schemes are adopting.
+The basis for this report is consistent with that used in 2023, and excludes emissions associated with the Liability Driven Investment (LDI) and buy in assets from the reporting of targets.
 These assets are predominantly insurance policies and government bonds which are designed to closely match the payments due from the Scheme.
 At present there is no meaningful way to calculate the metrics for these assets, and there is little scope for the Trustee to have any influence on the metrics.
-The emissions from these assets are still included in the table on page 23 for completeness.
+The emissions from these assets are still included in the table on page 22 for completeness.